XiaoheLiu/resume/README.md

 _Vancouver, BC_
 _Jan 2018 - Present_

-- Create and teach tutorials for 3rd year undergraduate students on the subject of data analysis (MECH 305/306).
+- Create and teach tutorials for 3rd year undergraduate students on the subject of statistics and machine learning.
 Tutorial lectures include hands-on data analysis with MATLAB and white board explanation on statistics concepts and textbook problems.
 - Coordinate with 2 professors and 7 other TAs throughout the term to ensure that the tutorial materials are complementary to the rest of the course.
 Deliver 6 hours of lectures to a class of 20-50 people every other week for 10 weeks.
 - First taught this tutorial in 2018 and was invited to teach again as lead TA in 2019 thanks to the good feedbacks from the students and instructors.